steven-mathew/articulat3-mirror/README.md

 We are using terraform to provision the resources we need on Google Cloud.
 For extension in D4/5, we plan on provisioning *deployment* of the frontend and backend through terraform as well (not just the Google Cloud managed services), using fly.io as a plugin provider.

+We will also be using Hashicorp Vault as extension to seal our secrets.

 ```bash
 cd terraform
 terraform init